Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
+ * fix the module year thing

+ * Add validation rules to check if language choices are repeated.

- * Add a link in the navbar to allow tas to visit the modules prefs
+ * Add a rotator to suspend page til allocation results arrive.

+ * Add edit allocation functionality.

+ * Removed added commented code from allocation functions.

- * Add programming language edition and viewing functionaliies
+ * Add programming language edition and viewing functionalities OR add default values in migration.

+ * Add validation rule for max marking hours for ta in add and in edit submission, min value should be 7.

- * Beautify about page
+ * Beautify about page.

  * Add foreign key drop statements to down() in the migrations.